geersch/nestjs-getting-started/docs/06-business-logic.md

 }
 ```

 Voila, now we can calculate a car insurance quote premium and retrieve it later.
 Both route handlers now return a `CarInsuranceQuoteResponseDto` instance.
-In this case we can return the `Premium` instance returned by the quote service because the shape of this object matches with the `CarInsuranceQuoteResponseDto` response DTO.
-In other cases you might need to map the result of the service to the response DTO.
+In this case, we can return the `Premium` instance returned by the quote service because the shape of this object matches with the `CarInsuranceQuoteResponseDto` response DTO.
+In other cases, you might need to map the result of the service to the response DTO.

 Testing our route handlers, we notice a few things:

 - Calculating a car insurance quote now works.
 Yay!
 - If a premium cannot be found a `404` response is returned.
-- If you calculate a car insurance quote and one of the business rules is violated, then you will get a `500 Internal server error` response.
+- If you calculate a car insurance quote and the business rules are violated, then you will get a `500 Internal server error` response.
 In the next chapter `Exception Filters` we'll see how to fix this.

 That's it for our simple car insurance quote service.
 Let's fix the response from the server when the business rules are violated next.